All Episodes

 Together, I think we can win back the House.

-We're gonna keep the House, increase it, and flip the Senate.
+We're going to keep the House, increase it, and flip the Senate.

-There's a large portion of the union workers that are gun enthusiasts, and you are actively trying to diminish our second amendment right and take away our gun.
+There's a large portion of the union workers that are young enthusiasts, and you are actively trying to diminish our Second Amendment right and take away our gun.

 All right.

-No one is in a position where they have a significant financial disability as a consequence of this SARS uh this particular crisis.
+No one is in a position where they have a significant financial disability as a consequence of this particular crisis.

 We can do that.

-One way that they get inspired is by great leaders who were, you know, called us to peel our better angels from Abraham Lincoln to all the way, you know, to FDR to uh John Kennedy, uh Barack, et cetera.
+One way they get inspired is by great leaders who are, you know, called us to peel our better angels from Abraham Lincoln to all the way, you know, to FDR to John Kennedy, Barack, et cetera, Iraq.

 We have to take care of the cure.